basho/basho_docs/source/languages/en/riak/dev/using/updates.md

 ## Example Update

-In this section, we'll provide an update example for Basho's official Ruby, Python, .NET, NodeJS and Erlang clients.
+In this section, we'll provide an update example for Basho's official Ruby, Python, .NET, Node.js and Erlang clients.
 Because updates with the official Java client functions somewhat differently, those examples can be found in the [[section below|Object Updates#Java-Client-Example]].